corrieb/bensdoings/ddc/README.md

 As with the VCH install, we use docker to install DDC.
 Make sure to clear any DOCKER_HOST env vars if you set them earlier.
 You're using the local Docker, not the VCH endpoint.

 ```
-> docker run -v /swarm-test:/config -v /swarm-test/vch1/dev-cert:/certs -e DOCKER_HOST=office2-sfo2-dhcp237.eng.vmware.com:2376 bensdoings/ddc-create-cluster
+> docker run -v /swarm-test:/config -v /swarm-test/vch1/dev-cert:/certs -e DOCKER_HOST=office2-sfo2-dhcp237.eng.vmware.com:2376 bensdoings/ddc-cluster-create
 ```
 So while we wait for this to complete, what is it doing?
 Well, first off, it's pulling the Docker image that handles the installation.
 This image parses the JSON config and drives the VCH endpoint using a docker client to set everything up.
 This script logs docker operations to ``/swarm-test/logs`` so that you can look and see for any errors.

 Once the script is running, it starts by getting the VCH endpoint to pull down the Docker images that are the bases for the DDC nodes.
 In this example, I use my dind images with Centos7 and Docker Enterprise Edition.
 The master node also has sshd installed.

-Once the images are pulled down, volume disks are created for the /var/lib/docker folder of each node.
-These are a size as specified in the JSON file.
+Once the images are pulled down, volume disks are created for the ``/var/lib/docker`` folder of each node.
+These are sized as specified in the JSON file.
 Then each node is started using a docker command.

 The master node is special.
-Once it starts up, SSH keys are generated and copied into it.
+Once it starts up, SSH keys are generated and copied into it using ``docker exec``.
 The install script then runs the UCP install script inside of the master node in parallel with the creation of the rest of the cluster.

 Once UCP is up on the master, all the other nodes are added to the swarm and post-configured with the vSphere Volume Driver.